amylh/WaveCollapseGen/README.md

 ## Goals and Deliverables

 ### Plan to Achieve
-* Parallel WFC (multi-core CPU) for 2D bitmap images, with at least 5x speedup
+* Parallel WFC (multi-core CPU) for 2D bitmap images, with nontrivial speedup
-* Parallel WFC (CUDA on GPU) for 2D bitmap images, with at least 5x speedup
-* For both of the above, should have improved locality / caching and methods to handle cell contention and contradictory states
+* Should have improved locality / caching and methods to handle cell contention and contradictory states

 ### Hope to Achieve
+* Parallel WFC (CUDA on GPU) for 2D bitmap images, with nontrivial speedup
 * Parallel WFC (multi-core CPU) for 3D grids
 * Parallel WFC (CUDA on GPU) for 3D grids